EnvisioningSenecaVillage/EnvisioningSenecaVillage.github.io/pages/tour.md

 title: A Tour through Seneca Village
 permalink: /tour/
 ---
 A non-interactive version of the tour through the Seneca Village model is presented below, with its annotations.
 See [References](/references) for notes and citations for each entry.
+For a printable (PDF) version with maps of the Seneca Village site, see [A Guide through Seneca Village](/pdf/ESV.pdf).

 ## 1. Visualizing a Village